DavideCosta95/ChartGram/assets/docs/user_guide.md

 # API

 The application exposes a REST API to access collected data.
 By default, an authentication is needed to perform requests to such API.
-To disable authentication for API use, set `"test": false` in `./config/configuration.json`, with reference to [test mode](/assets/docs/user_guide.md#test-mode).
+To disable authentication for API use, set `"test": true` in `./config/configuration.json`, with reference to [test mode](/assets/docs/user_guide.md#test-mode).

 ## Endpoints

 The following endpoints are served from the base path (i.e. by default `localhost:8080`) and all return JSON arrays of object, with respect to the respective endpoint purpose.
 All the calls must be performed by `HTTP GET` requests.

 - `/api/groups/{groupId}/users`